santinic/pampy/README.md

     )
 ```

-## You can write a Lisp interpreter in 3 lines
+## You can write a Lisp calculator in 5 lines

 ```python
 from pampy import match, REST, _